 In modern industrial societies, factories, offices, machinery and the wealth or capital needed to buy them have become more important.
-The two main classes are those who own these new means of production - the industrialists or capitalists called as Bourgeoisie (boorzhwahze) - and those who earn their living by selling their labor to them - the property-less working class called as proletariat.
+The two main classes are those

+- Who own these new means of production the industrialists or capitalists called as Bourgeoisie (barjuazi) - Those who earn their living by selling their labor to them the property-less working class called as proletariat.

-According to Marx in Das Kapital three great classes exist in modern societies: The owners of mere labor power, the owners of capital, and the landlords, whose respective sources of income are wages, profit, and ground-rent.
+According to Marx in his book "Das Kapital" three great classes exist in modern societies:

+- The owners of mere labor power(politarait) - The owners of capital whose source of income is profit( bourgeoisie) - The landlords, whose respective sources of income are wages, profit, and ground-rent.

-The relationship between classes is an exploitative one.
-In feudal societies, exploitation often took the form of the direct transfer of produce from the peasantry to the aristocracy.
-Serfs were compelled to give a certain proportion of their production to their aristocratic masters, or had to work for certain number of days in the lord's fields to produce crops consumed by the lord.
+The relationship between classes is exploitation [treating one unfairly for own profit].
+In feudal societies( combination of legal, economic, military and cultural customs that flourished in Medieval Europe between the 9th and 15th century), exploitation often took the form of the direct transfer of produce from the peasantry[low class] to the aristocracy[high class].
+Serfs[one working on lord's land] were compelled to give a certain proportion of their production to their aristocratic masters, or had to work for certain number of days in the lord's fields to produce crops consumed by the lord.

 In modern industrial societies, the source of exploitation is less obvious, and Marx devoted much attention to trying to clarify its nature.
 In the course of the working day workers produce much more than is actually needed by employers to repay the cost of hiring them.

-[Value of product of labor - value of labor = the surplus value] This surplus value is the source of profit, which capitalists are able to put to their own use.
+[Value of product of labor - value of labor = the surplus value]

+This surplus value is the source of profit, which capitalists are able to put to their own use.
 The labor becomes a commodity.
 Wealth is produced on a scale far beyond anything seen before, but workers have little access to the wealth their labor creates.